ozch/TrID_Mass_Execution/README.md

 # TrID_Mass_Execution
 Help in identifying and correcting extension of unknown/known file format (on massive scale).
 You can add/correct extension of hundreds of files by placing them in feed folder, This tool is based on TrID tool.
 I Designed it to add extension to VirusShare_ Files
+# Important
+  - ./feed has some test data already provided by me | THIS DATA IS ONLY FOR TESTING
+  - <emp>Don't attempt to extract/open .zip/.jar files after executing script.sh</emp>
 # Requirements
   - Linux x64 Distribution
   - python 2.7